Cacti/documentation/Frequently-Asked-Questions.md

 the scope of Cacti's FAQ documentation, though there are several How To installation documents included that may also help.

-**Q:** I get a "Undefined variable: _SERVER" error message from Cacti.

-**A:** Cacti 0.8.6 and above requires that you have at least PHP 4.1 or greater installed.

-**Q:** I get a "Call to undefined function: mysql_connect()" error message from Cacti.

-**A:** Your installation of PHP does not have MySQL installed or enabled.
-On binary-based distributions, make sure you have the 'php-mysql' package installed.
-Also make sure that 'extension=mysql.so' is uncommented in your php.ini file.

 **Q:** I have forgotten my 'admin' password to Cacti, how do I reset it?

 **A:** To reset the admin account password back to the default of 'admin',